neondatabase/website/content/docs/introduction/plans.md

 For a complete list of features, refer to the **detailed plan comparison** on the [Neon pricing](https://neon.tech/pricing) page.

 <Admonition type="tip" title="Free Tier Compute Allowances">
-On the Free Tier, your default branch compute is always available — it will never be suspended, which means you can always access the data on the default branch in your Neon project.
-Branch computes have 20 [active hours](/docs/reference/glossary#active-time) (5 [compute hours](/docs/reference/glossary#compute-hour)) per month.
-If your branch computes exceed this allowance, they are suspended until the allowance resets at the beginning of the month.
-You can monitor branch compute hours on the [Billing page](/docs/introduction/manage-billing#view-the-billing-page) in the Neon Console.
-The compute hour allowance for branch computes resets at the beginning of each month.
-For instance, if you enrolled in the Neon Free Tier in January, the allowance for branch computes resets on February 1st.
+On the Free Tier, your default branch compute can run 24/7 at 0.25 CU.
+If you enable autoscaling, your compute can scale up to 2 vCPU with 8 GB RAM providing additional resources during peak times to improve performance.
+Note that enabling autoscaling may affect 24/7 availability depending on your usage patterns.
+Any new non-default branches you create share an additional 5 compute hours per month.
+If you exceed either compute allowance, that compute is suspended until your allowance resets at the beginning of the month.
+For example, if you signed up for the Free Tier in January, your compute allowance resets on February 1st.
+The compute hour allowance for your default branch is 191.9 hours per month.
 </Admonition>

 ## Launch